Dynamics of weighted backward shifts on certain analytic function spaces: Introduction

 and

 then $T$ is hypercyclic.
 Moreover, if $n_k=k$ for all $k\geq 1$, then $T$ is mixing on $X$. \end{theorem}

 A similar criterion, known as the chaoticity criterion, has been used to obtain chaotic operators in Banach spaces, cf. \cite{Bonilla-Erdmann1}.
-This criterion is very strong, and it has other implications in linear dynamics; see \cite{Bayart-Matheron} and \cite{Erdmann-Peris}.
+This criterion is very strong, and it has several powerful implications in linear dynamics; see \cite{Bayart-Matheron} and \cite{Erdmann-Peris}.

-\begin{theorem}(Chaoticity Criterion \cite{Bonilla-Erdmann1}) Let $X$ be a separable Banach space, $X_0$ be a dense set in $X$, and let $T$ be a bounded operator on $X$.
-If there exists a map $D:X_0\rightarrow X_0$ such that
+\begin{theorem}(\textsf{Chaoticity Criterion} \cite{Bonilla-Erdmann1}) Let $X$ be a separable Banach space, $X_0$ be a dense set in $X$, and let $T$ be a bounded operator on $X$.
+If there exists a map $S:X_0\rightarrow X_0$ such that

 are unconditionally convergent, and

 for each $x\in X_0$, then the operator $T$ is chaotic and mixing on $X$. \end{theorem}